 The book launch was a momentous occasion and an opportunity to formally acknowledge the people that contributed to it over the years and talk about its key findings.
 More than 50 representatives and several local media outlets attended the book launch from ARK, MOALI, IWUMD, IWMI, ICEM, and AWP.
 Prof Nick Schofield, AWP CEO, introduced the audience to AWP’s State of Basin Assessments in Myanmar and Len’s work on the hydrogeology of the dry zone.

 “Len’s seminal contribution captured in this magnificent publication is the jewel in the crown of AWP’s contribution to sustainable water development in the Ayeyarwady Basin to date”, Nick stated.
-“AWP looks forward to meeting with staff of the IWUMD to discuss future collaboration after the book launch.”
+“AWP looks forward to meeting with the staff of the IWUMD to discuss future collaboration after the book launch.”

 Commenting on the preparation and finalisation of the book with his counterparts in Myanmar, Len said, “The initial base of the book had already been written, but of course after 30 years there are substantial changes in information.
 And what I found was that when I went back the doors were just open.
 If I wanted information, they’d get the information.
 When I wanted to go in the field, the people from the IWUMD, Irrigation and Water Utilisation Management Department would come with me – they’ve organised for the logistics, and even many places when I arrived retired hydrogeologists and drillers were lining the street as I arrived… it was a great pleasure because they were so enthusiastic to actually give me the information so this book can be prepared.”

 Hydrogeology of the Dry Zone – Central Myanmar can be downloaded for free from the publications page.